frank26080115/Bones-3D-Printer/ordered_lessons/lesson8.md

 **Advanced Homework:** Design and build your own external MOSFET circuit board, and then design a 3D printed box to protect it.
 If you do it right, this is a way to absolutely guarantee that your MOSFET will never fail, because you can buy a MOSFET rated for 200A if you wanted to.

 (lesson dedicated to this homework: [click here](../other_pages/externalmosfet))

+## Next Lesson

+We are about to start building this printer, the next lesson will be about [shopping for the parts, and other preparation steps](lesson9).